Updated (03/25/25)

 What is the Process?

-The IE DER process is distinct from the standard LEAN program, however, both use the same application form.
-Because much of the work is client-managed, including the design, scoping, and contractor selection, LEAN’s role is to validate the projected savings and then conduct an inspection, issue the incentive payment, and oversee the additional commissioning.
+The LI DER process is distinct from the standard LEAN program, however, both use the same application form.
+Because much of the work is client-managed, including the design, scoping, and contractor selection, LEAN’s role is to establish the projected savings and then conduct an inspection, issue the incentive payment, and oversee the building performance review.

 Submission